 To ensure the utmost convenience and accuracy in the diagnosis and treatment of nose or sinus conditions, Northwest ENT and Allergy Center offers endoscopic exams and imaging capabilities in-house.

-Allergic rhinitis, commonly referred to as “hay fever,” is brought on by specific and known allergens, such as dust, pollen, mold or dander.
+Allergic rhinitis commonly referred to as “hay fever,” is brought on by specific, known allergens, such as dust, pollen, mold, or dander.

-Nonallergic rhinitis is a medical term that describes a set of symptoms that resemble nasal allergies and hayfever but that occurs without a known cause.
+Nonallergic rhinitis is a medical term that describes symptoms resembling nasal allergies and hayfever but that occur without a known cause.

 For more information, visit our Allergy page.